Forward Structure#

 Hydrological operator \(\mathcal{M}_{rr}\)#

-Hydrological processes can be described at pixel scale in smash with one of the availabe hydrological operators adapted from state-of-the-art lumped models.
+Hydrological processes can be described at pixel scale in smash with one of the available hydrological operators adapted from state-of-the-art lumped or distributed models.

 ../_images/hydrological_module.svg